 What Qualifies as Exempt Property

 Arizona's exempt property allowance protects the everyday items a family needs to maintain their household after a loved one passes.
 The law sets a clear dollar limit and a specific list of qualifying property.
+This allowance is available at the time of death and applies in addition to the $18,000 homestead allowance.

 In addition to the homestead allowance, the decedent's surviving spouse is entitled from the estate to a value that is not more than seven thousand dollars in excess of any security interests in that estate in the following: 1.
 Household furniture.
 2. Automobiles.
 3. Furnishings.
 4. Appliances.
 5. Personal effects.